smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 # Table Types

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Within SQL Server, you can create a join to the following 11 table types.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Within SQL Server, you can create a join to the following eleven table types.
 Table types can be schema-bound objects, meaning they are saved as a database object within a named schema, or they are unbound and only durable for the life of an SQL statement or your current session.
 Items that are not schema-bound are created in the `tempdb` and do not have any data of their existence in the catalog views.

-Here are the ten different types of tables you can create.
+Here are the eleven different types of tables you can create.

 | Id |              Name              |  Schema Bound |                                                                 Description                                                                |
 |----|--------------------------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------|